Cádiz CF: History

 However, in just two seasons, Cádiz dropped down two levels.
 In 1995 Cádiz was on the brink of extinction due to financial issues.
 The investment group no longer invested in the club and declared the suspension of payments.
 A group of cadistas, headed by Antonio Muñoz and Manuel García, had the negotiations with the creditors, reorganized the club and started managing it directly from the city of Cádiz.
 After a long spell in Segunda División B the club was finally promoted in 2003, spectacularly returning to the top level in 2005, after taking the championship with a last-day victory at neighbours Xerez CD.
 The match was played on 18 June 2005, and ended up with 2–0 Cádiz win in the presence of 8000 Cádiz fans, arrived in Xerez.

 However, Cádiz was eventually relegated back to the second tier, in the 37th and penultimate matchday of 2005–06.
 Cádiz finished in the 19th position, 4 points away from 16th place, which could secure the club a place in La Liga.
 For the following campaign, former Spanish international Oli took the reins of the team, being sacked after only a few months.
 With him the club won just 4 from 11 matches.

 In June 2008, Cádiz dropped another level returning to the Segunda División B. However, after just one season, it managed to return to the second division, but was immediately relegated in the 2009–10 campaign.
 Cádiz finished in 19th place, falling just one point behind the teams in 17th and 18th positions, which guaranteed them a place in the Segunda División.
 Performance of such experienced players as Raúl López, Andrés Fleurquin and Enrique Ortiz was the major asset to the successful 2008–09 season.
 Cádiz became the champion of the Segunda División B, having a successful season with 24 wins, 7 draws, and 7 losses in 38 matches.

 During the 2015–16 the club finished its season in Group 4 in 4th place and qualified for the promotion playoffs, they beat Racing Ferrol, Racing Santander and Hércules and therefore promoted back to Segunda División after 6 years.
 The key match against Hércules took place on 26 June 2016, at the Ramón de Carranza stadium.
 Cádiz won it 1–0.

 On 29 September 2019, Cádiz CF organized trials in Mumbai, India.
 For the second time, the club gave an opportunity to more than 250 Indian students to win a scholarship to live and train in Spain.
 As a result, three players were selected: Harshika Jain, Veer Gondal and Arnav Gorantala.
-Their stay in Spain began on January, 2020.
+Their stay in Spain began in January 2020.